top of page

 Students will understand how the boundaries of Alabama and surrounding land were impacted as migration and settlement occurred.
 Students will be able to identify different map types and their purposes.

-Lesson Plas
+Lesson Plans

 Contact